 - Shop first, to know what you want.
 Our agents can help ensure buyers get to know the market by looking at multiple properties first.

 - Some people can carry two properties; some can’t.
-So if you’re a buyer that could face multiple-offer situations — and quickly — be sure you can move into your new home or a suitable short-term fit.
+So if you’re a buyer that could face multiple-offer situations — be sure you can move quickly into your new home or a suitable short-term fit.

 From a seller’s perspective, it is of utmost importance to have your home ready to show at all times.
 Multiple offers mean multiple showings, and they, too, could be in the form of eleventh-hour requests.
 So it’s also vital to keep a schedule that allows Showings to be scheduled as easily as possible.
 Go ahead and schedule your vacation around the same weekend you plan to put your “hot property” on the market – as long as you can be easily reached by your Agent to discuss potential offers.